Back to home

 Key Points

-Micro-enterprises with three or fewer staff and under €200,000 annual turnover can secure monthly repayable advances up to €5,000 to cover negative cash flow.
-Additional measures include IGI payment deferrals or installments, €200 per extended haulage round trip for goods and passenger carriers (retroactive from February 14 for routes over 200km longer than usual), and FEDA electricity discounts of 25-50% on energy charges based on losses, available from February 1 through Sercensa offices.
+Micro-enterprises with three or fewer employees and under €200,000 annual turnover can access monthly repayable advances up to €5,000 to offset negative cash flow from income-expense shortfalls, due within six months of reopening.
+Further support includes IGI payment deferrals or installments, €200 per extended round-trip for goods and passenger transporters (retroactive from February 14 for routes over 200km longer than usual), and FEDA electricity bill discounts of 25-50% on energy charges for losses of 25-50% or more, applicable from February 1 via Sercensa.

 Share the article via